etching on paper

 edition of 6 + 1AP

-For Art Lovers, his first exhibition in Naples, Michael Landy revisits his Nourishment works from 2002, which render the overlooked city weeds we encounter growing between paving cracks, in meticulous one to one detail.
-For this exhibition, over twenty years later he has made a new series of intricate etchings of weeds from the streets and roadsides of Naples, which were made over many trips and staying in residency in the city during 2024.
+Michael Landy's Nourishment works from 2002 rendered the overlooked city weeds we encounter growing between paving cracks in meticulous one to one detail.
+Landy revisited this series over twenty years later for his first exhibition in Naples, Art Lovers, creating a new series of intricate etchings of weeds from the streets and roadsides of the Italian city, which were made over many trips during 2024.

 Nourishment exhibits a strong continuation of Landy’s engagement with marginalisation and our ideas of value, and his interest in the overlooked or disregarded.
 By studying these humble plants that struggle to survive amongst the cracked pavements of our city streets, he finds beauty in the ordinary, giving new meaning and dignity to that which is passed over by most.